-The planning and the running of a Teams Tournament follow the same general concepts outlined (page C8).
+The planning and the running of a Teams Tournament follow the same general concepts outlined when organising any tournament (page C11).
 With many variations of playing format available, additional consideration must be given to this aspect of the event.
 It is important that the general format is included in the Tournament Notice, e.g. round robin or Swiss (depending on entries), qualifying rounds followed by a cut-off into final / plate sections etc.

-1. General Considerations
+General Considerations

-1.1 Length of Tournament
+1. Length of Tournament

 The format chosen will depend on the time available for the Tournament - whether it is one or two days.
-For one-day events, typically a 5A Point Tournament played over 60-80 boards, a round robin or Swiss format is recommended.
+For one-day events, typically a 5A Point Tournament, is played round robin or Swiss format is recommended.

-1.2 Number of Teams
+2. Number of Teams

-An even number of Teams is preferable but not essential; with an odd number of Teams, the bottom three Teams in each round can play a triangular movement.
+Every effort should be made to ensure there is an even number of Team.
+On those rare occasions where an odd number cannot be avoided, the bottom three Teams in each round can play a triangular movement.

-1.3 Length of matches
+3. Length of matches